moulipasalapudi/FoodExplorer_Task-1/README.md

 ## Key Use Cases

 ### Data Loading
-- Utilize the Zomato restaurant data available [here](https://www.kaggle.com/datasets/shrutimehta/zomato-restaurants-data) to load information into a database.
-This should be done through an independent script.
+Create an independent script to load the Zomato restaurant data available [here](https://www.kaggle.com/datasets/shrutimehta/zomato-restaurants-data) into a database.

 ### Web API Service
-- Develop a web API service with the following endpoints:
+Develop a web API service with the following endpoints to serve the content loaded in the previous step:
   - **Get Restaurant by ID**: Retrieve details of a specific restaurant by its ID.
   - **Get List of Restaurants**: Fetch a list of restaurants with pagination support.

 ### User Interface
-- Create a user interface featuring:
-  - A list page displaying the restaurants.
+Develop a web application with the following pages, which must connect to the web API service:
+  - **Restaurant List Page**: Display a list of restaurants.
+Clicking on a restaurant should navigate the user to the restaurant's detail page.
-  - A page to display the details of one restaurant.
+  - **Restaurant Detail Page**: Show details of a specific restaurant.

-## Additional Use Cases (Based on Availability of Time)
+## Additional Use Cases (Optional)
-- Implement filtering options by:
+If time allows, implement the following additional features, ensuring they are supported in both the API and the UI:
+- **Filtering Options**:
-  - Country
+  - By Country
-  - Average spend for two people
+  - By Average Spend for Two People
-  - Cuisines
+  - By Cuisines
-- Enable search functionality for restaurants by name and description.
+- **Search Functionality**: Enable search for restaurants by name and description.